Super-radiant and Sub-radiant Cavity Scattering by Atom Arrays

 As highlighted by Dicke's seminal work on super- and sub-radiance \cite{Dicke1954}, the interaction of multiple emitters with a quantum mode of light differs from that of the emitters individually.
 Collective ``super-radiant'' (or ``bright'') states, resulting from constructive interference, give rise to an enhanced emission rate per excitation, which grows with the number of emitters.
 Conversely, ``sub-radiant'' (or ``dark'') states arise from destructive interference, leading to a suppression or complete cancellation of photon emission.

 In the case of extended samples, with emitters distributed over distances longer than the emitted optical wavelength, the observation and control of super- and sub-radiance depends critically on the exact spatial distribution of the emitters.
-For example, the precise structure of mesoscopic samples \cite{Clemens2003,Masson2020,Scully2006} or periodic emitter arrays \cite{Masson2022} controls whether their collective emission is enhanced or suppressed, or directed into single or multiple optical modes.
+For example, the precise structure of mesoscopic samples \cite{Clemens2003,Masson2020,Scully2006} or periodic emitter arrays \cite{Masson2022,Tamura2020,Rui2020} controls whether their collective emission is enhanced or suppressed, or directed into single or multiple optical modes.

-Similarly, in cavity quantum electrodynamics (QED), where each of multiple emitters couples strongly to a single-mode cavity field, the collective optical properties depend strongly on the spatial positions of the emitters within the cavity.
+In cavity quantum electrodyamics (QED), in which each of multiple emitters couples strongly to a single-mode cavity field, the properties of (and the access to) the bright and dark manifolds depend strongly on the spatial positions of emitters within the cavity.
 Already for single emitters, controlling the position of atoms in a cavity advanced the field of cavity QED ~\cite{Guthohrlein2001,Nussmann2005,Reiserer2013a,Thompson2013a}.
-Basic effects of few-body cavity QED have been illustrated by the controlled placement of two atoms~\cite{Reimann2015,Neuzner2016}, ions \cite{Casabone2015,Begley2016}, and superconducting quantum circuits~\cite{Majer2007,VanLoo2013,Mirhosseini2019,Kannan2020} within resonant cavities or waveguides.
-Notably, a recent experiment showcased super-radiant and sub-radiant emission from up to 10 superconducting qubits into a microwave cavity~\cite{Wang2020a}.
+Basic effects of few-body cavity QED have been illustrated by the controlled placement of two atoms~\cite{Reimann2015,Neuzner2016} or ions~\cite{Casabone2015,Begley2016} within resonant cavities.
+Experiments on superconducting quantum circuits have extended studies of collective emission into microwave cavities and waveguides to as many as 10 qubits~\cite{Majer2007,VanLoo2013,Mirhosseini2019,Kannan2020,Wang2020a}.